shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-05.md

   <p data-height="600" data-theme-id="30567" data-slug-hash="OJXoqPN" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Grid-View 2 Column" class="codepen"></p>
 </div>

-What if we want to use a responsive grid-view with 12 columns, to have more control over the web page?
+What if we want to use a responsive grid-view with 12 columns?
+12 columns is standard for webpages, because with more columns, we have more control over the web page.

 First, we need to calculate the percentage for one column: 100% / 12 columns = 8.33%.